vouch-opensource/fugato/README.md

 sequences without needing to adopt sophisticated search strategies.

 Once the command sequence is generated these be can run however you see fit.
-In this sense fugato is not a testing framework or even a methodology.
+In this sense, fugato is not a testing framework or even a methodology.
 It simply generates commands and supports shrinking.
 The user can leverage existing testing tools without having to learn new concepts beyond the task of command generation.